The Friends of West Norwood Cemetery

 Doulton’s Lady Artists at West Norwood

 Our Chair, Jane Jordan, is working on a major research project focusing on the first generation of women ceramic artists employed at Doulton’s Lambeth Art Pottery from the 1870s onwards.
-A number of these artists are buried in West Norwood Cemetery.
-Further details of this project will be posted here in due course.

 Great War Connections